 Cocktail Recipes - Try one of these fancy peach cocktails, or read a bit further where I give you the easy version!

 Baked Goods - Drizzle this syrup over pound cake, bundt cakes, or cupcakes.
 This is a great trick to revive slightly dry or stale cakes too.

-As a Topping: Peach simple syrup is SO GOOD on vanilla ice cream, or mixed in with greek yogurt.
+As a Topping: Peach simple syrup is SO GOOD on vanilla ice cream, or mixed in with greek yogurt or unsweetened applesauce.
 Try it on pancakes or drizzled over a halved grapefruit with breakfast too.

 A SIMPLE COCKTAIL WITH PEACH SIMPLE SYRUP